Azure/mtm-labs/container/lab1-prepare-container-deployment/index.md

 ### ❗Your working folder

-This section is extrememly important for working easily through the labs.
+This section is extremely important for working easily through the labs.

 You will be working with one solution throughout all the labs.
-To make it easier to work with the solution, you will make a copy of the solution folder and move it to a location of your choice outside the Git repository folder that holds these labs.
+To make it easier to work with the solution, make a copy of the *begin* folder and move it to a location of your choice outside the Git repository folder that holds these labs.

 1. Copy the folder `<path to Git repo>/docs/container/lab1-prepare-container-deployment/begin`.
-2. Copy this folder to a location of your choice. `c:\projects\begin` for example.
+2. Paste this folder to a location of your choice. `c:\projects\begin` for example.
 3. Rename the `begin` folder to `container-labs`.
-4. From now on, the labs will refer to `container-labs` when referring to your working folder.
+   From now on, the labs will refer to `container-labs` when referring to your working folder.

 ## Prepare Solution Images